 National Institutes of Health IDeA Program

-OBJECTIVE: Continue to support funding for NIH IDeA in the FY 2017 Appropriations Bill and propose that the IDeA program budget be at least 1% of total NIH funding.
+OBJECTIVE: Continue to support increased funding for the NIH IDeA program in FY2018 and propose that the IDeA budget be at least 1% of total NIH funding.

 - The National Institutes of Health (NIH) Institutional Development Award (IDeA) program increases our nation’s biomedical research capability by improving research in states that have historically been less successful in obtaining biomedical research funds.
 IDeA funds only merit-based, peer-reviewed research that meets NIH research objectives in the 23 IDeA states and Puerto Rico.
 The FY 2017 Budget Justification for the National Institute of General Medical Sciences (NIGMS) praised the IDeA program for its dramatic impact on students, researchers, and institutions.

 - NIH IDeA is comprised of these key initiatives:

 - IDEA Networks of Biomedical Research Excellence (INBRE); and,

 - IDeA Clinical and Translational Program Awards (IDeA-CTR).

 - The COBRE program increases the number of well-trained investigators in IDeA states by expanding research facilities, equipping laboratories with the latest research equipment, providing mentoring for promising investigators, and developing research faculty through support of a targeted multi-disciplinary center, led by an established, senior investigator with expertise in the research focus area of the center.
 The FY17 NIGMS budget justification pointed out a recent study of a COBRE program that showed that COBRE-funded junior investigators were three times more likely to have career success than a matched group of investigators who did not participate in the program.